radiodee1/awesome-chatbot/model/README.md

 * See that a checkpoint exists at `../data/tf_gpt2_data/` .
 You need this tensorflow checkpoint if you are going to do fine-tuning.
 You can get this checkpoint also by running `./model/tf_gpt2_download_model.py` .

+* At this point you should be able to run the `./model/torch_pgt2_run_memory.py` file and test basic chatbot functionality.

 * Train the checkpoints further with `./model/tf_gpt2_train.py ` .
 This
 will put a new set of trained checkpoints at `../saved/tf_gpt2_saved/` .